-If you’re a Swiss banker, a certain amount of formality in any document is probably a good idea.
-However, at least half of the appeal of a good stylist is their personality and how well they can relate to a client, make him or her relax, and how well the stylist listens to the customer’s needs to ensure that the final result is what was desired.
+Half of the appeal of a good hairdresser is their personality and how well they relate to a client, make him or her relax, listen to their needs to ensure that the final result is what was desired.
 For that reason, it’s perfectly fine to start a bio with “Hi.
 My name is ___________________ and I love to cut hair.
-I can give you a style that will make all your friends say you look fabulous!”
+I can give you a style that will make you look fabulous!”

 5. What products do you use?

 In other words, do you love to do weddings, proms, styles for graduation pictures, etc.?
 Do you really love to work with small children?
-Many people who normally give their hair cut at the $7.99 Walk-In Shop have no idea where to go when they need something out of the ordinary.
+Many people who normally get their hair cut at the $8.99 Walk-In Shop have no idea where to go when they want something better.
 If you can offer that, they’ll come to you.
+Once they experience what you can do, they may just become a regular client

 7. Why do you love doing this?

-Let’s hope you do, because again, a stylist’s personality is nearly as important as your technical skills.
+A stylist’s personality is nearly as important as technical skills.
 If you simply love making people look their best, then say so.
-Share why you chose this career instead of X-ray tech. let potential customers know that when they’re in your hands, they’re in the hands of someone who genuinely cares about making the world more beautiful.
+Share why you chose this career instead of X-ray technician!
+Let potential clients know that when they’re in your hands, they’re in the hands of someone who genuinely cares about making the world more beautiful.

 People want to know where your shop is located, when your shop is open, and if they need an appointment.
 Some stylists will accept walk-ins for a shampoo or cut but need appointments for perms, coloring, and special occasion groups.
-Include all that information so unhappy surprises are avoided.
+Include all that information so people know what to expect

-A sample bio might look something like this:
+A sample hair stylist Bio might look something like this:

 In addition to passing all of my final tests with high scores, I also received certification in coloring, facials, and waxing.
 I specialize in working with long hair, creating updos and styles that can be worn every day.